jsonxr/webgfx/README.md

 # webgfx

-A minimal graphics library inspired by three.js written in Rust, compiled to wasm in order to be as fast as possible in the browser.
-Initially rendered via WebGL with an eye towards WebGPU and modern browser developments.
-Currently probably slower than using webgl directly from js (see Future section)
+A graphics library inspired by three.js compiled to WebAssembly.
+The goal of this library is to be as fast as possible to write 3d graphics in a browser from javascript.
+This library can not achieve this goal until the interface-types proposal (formally known as host bindings) is implemented.
+Without this, there is a lot of marshalling between js and WebAssembly.

 # How to install